The 10 Minute Guide to Being GDPR Compliant

 Quick Guide to Being GDPR Compliant

-Protection of Personal data is an integral part of the EU Charter Fundamental rights.
-Article 8 states that,
+The protection of personal data is an integral part of the EU Charter of Fundamental Rights.
+Article 8 states that:

 “Personal data should be processed fairly for specified purposes and on the basis of the consent of the person concerned or some other legitimate basis laid down by law.
 Everyone has the right of access to data which has been collected concerning him or her, and the right to have it rectified.”

-GDPR determines how firms must process, protect and notify users regarding their personal data for anyone living in the European Union.
-This includes all aspects of collecting, storing, transferring or using that data.
+GDPR determines how ﬁrms must process, protect, and notify individuals living in the EU regarding their personal data.
+This includes all aspects of collecting, storing, transferring, or using that data.

-An important note is, as we saw in the definition above, “personal data” as defined by GDPR is broad, and potentially includes identifiers such as email address and even an IP address!
+As we saw in the previous deﬁnition, “personal data” as deﬁned by GDPR is broad and potentially includes identiﬁers such as email addresses and IP addresses.

-The GDPR increases the enforcement of the regulations as well as the cost of the fines associated with non-compliance or breaches.
-Firms must comply with greatly increased obligations for how they handle and protect data.
+The GDPR increases the enforcement of the regulations as well as the cost of the ﬁnes associated with noncompliance or breaches.
+Firms must comply with significantly increased obligations for how they handle and protect data.

 2. Expanding the Rights of Individuals

-The new GDPR expands the rights of individuals in the European Union by providing them the right to request copies of any personal information about them stored by that firm.
-In addition, individuals in the EU have the right to have their personal information removed.
+The GDPR expands the rights of individuals in the EU by providing them the right to request copies of any personal information about them stored by a ﬁrm.
+Also, individuals in the EU have the right to have their personal data removed.
 This is commonly known as the “right to be forgotten.”

-For firms in the MSP and Hosting business, this means it’s critical to keep accurate records and backups/archives of all end-user personal data for any user located in the EU.
-It also means these firms must be able to quickly identify users’ personal data, provide accurate records of the data, and if necessary delete the data.
+For ﬁrms in the MSP and hosting business, this means it is critical to keep accurate records on backups and archiving of personal data for any user located in the EU.
+It also means these ﬁrms must be able to quickly identify users’ personal data, provide accurate records of the data, and, if necessary, delete or recover the data.

 3. Increasing Compliance Obligations

-In addition to the expanded rights of individuals, the GDPR also mandates that firms have policies and procedures in place to ensure the security of that data.
-Further, firms must conduct privacy impact assessments to validate that security and privacy are being maintained.
+In addition to the expanded rights of individuals, the GDPR mandates that ﬁrms have policies and procedures in place to ensure the security of personal data.
+Further, ﬁrms should conduct impact assessments to validate that data security and privacy are being maintained.

-For Hosting and MSP firms, this places unavoidable burden in creating policies and processes to ensure data security and integrity.
-Technical safeguards such as encryption, end-point security and pseudonymization would need to be implemented.
+Hosting and MSP ﬁrms need to create and implement policies and processes to ensure data security and integrity as well as data availability.
+Technical safeguards such as encryption, endpoint security and pseudonymization are recommended by GDPR to provide data security.

-GDPR also places additional burdens on ensuring that vendors of these firms are also compliant.
+GDPR places additional burdens on ensuring that vendors of hosting and MSP ﬁrms are also compliant.